iondv/framework/docs/en/2_system_description/metadata_structure/meta_class/atr_selectionprovider.md

 | `"value"`            | **Value**                 | Depends on the operation type                                              |The second value for binary operations                                                              |
 | `"nestedConditions"` | **Nested selection conditions** | The object, the structure is similar to the structure of the object of the selection conditions |                                                                                                    |

-_**NB**: The operation code corresponds to different values of operations, depending on whether the attribute is selected or not.
+_**NB**: The operation code corresponds to the different values of operations, depending on whether the attribute is selected or not.
 If the  `"property"` field is equal to `null`, then a logical condition (by which the nested selection conditions are combined) is coded.
 (Indicated in brackets in the table above)_

 ## Description